Nice ad, John Lewis, but you’ve stolen Christmas

 Posted on November 7, 2014

-Once again, John Lewis has come out trumps with its Christmas ad, but it’s just another example of a brand commoditising and devaluing one of the most meaningful times of the year.
+Once again, John Lewis has come out trumps with its Christmas ad, but it’s just another example of a brand commoditising one of the most meaningful times of the year.

 The problem with Bonfire Night is that once it’s over brands think it’s Christmas.
 Six days on and already John Lewis, Burberry, Marks & Spencer, Asda, Lidl, Boots, Argos and Debenhams are on the bandwagon.
 Hundreds more will join them in the next week.
 There are still 43 days to go….